[nb: Klik hier voor meer toepasselijke poëzie. Condoleancekaarten met rake

 Many a rare and precious thing is to be seen in the furnishings of the chamber.

-Bright candles of orchid-perfume fat light up flower-like faces that await you;
+Bright candles of orchid-perfumed fat light up flower-like faces that await you;

 Twice eight handmaids to serve your bed, each night alternating in duty,

-The lovely daughetrs of noble families, far excelling common maidens.
+The lovely daughters of noble families, far excelling common maidens.

 Women with hair dressed up finely in many fashions fill your apartments,